-Dr. Shekhar Garde is the Dean of Engineering and the Elaine S. and Jack S. Parker Chaired Professor at Rensselaer Polytechnic Institute.
+Dr. Shekhar Garde is the Dean of Engineering and the Elaine and Jack Parker Chaired Professor at Rensselaer Polytechnic Institute.

 Dr. Garde’s research employs statistical mechanical theory and molecular modeling and simulation tools to understand the role of water in biological interactions.
-He has published over 90 peer-reviewed papers in leading scientific journals, which have been cited over 7000 times (per Google Scholar).
-He has given 135 invited talks at leading universities, industries, and international conferences, including many keynote lectures.
+He has published 97 peer-reviewed papers in leading scientific journals, which have been cited over 8300 times (H=46, per Google Scholar).
+He has given over 140 invited talks at leading universities, industries, and international conferences, including many keynote lectures.
 He has received several awards including the CAREER Award by the US National Science Foundation (2001), School of Engineering Research Award (2003), Rensselaer Early Career Award (2004), and the 2011 Robert W. Vaughan Lecturer-ship at California Institute of Technology.
 He was elected a Fellow of the American Institute of Medical and Biological Engineers (2014) and of American Association for Advancement of Science (2015).

 Dr. Garde co-leads the Molecularium Project, which aims to excite children about the world of atoms and molecules.
 He has pioneered integration of data from large-scale molecular dynamics simulations into Disney-Pixar style animations.
 He is a co-executive producer of the Molecularium movie – Molecules to the MAX – 2D and 3D IMAX as well as DVD versions of which are currently being distributed nationwide.
 In 2011 Garde was honored with the Explore~Imagine~Discover Award by the Children’s Museum of Science and Technology, in the Capital District, NY.
 The Nanospace portal of the Molecularium project received ‘Best of the Web’ award in Education by Center for Digital Education in 2013.